Roza Shanina: Diary

 Shanina enjoyed writing and would often send letters to her home village and to her friends in Arkhangelsk.
-She started writing a combat diary; although diaries were strictly prohibited in the Soviet military, there were some furtive exceptions, such as The Front Diary of Izrael Kukuyev and The Chronicle of War of Muzagit Hayrutdinov.
+She started writing a war diary; although diaries were strictly prohibited in the Soviet military, there were some furtive exceptions, such as The Front Diary by Izrael Kukuyev and The Chronicle of War by Muzagit Hayrutdinov.
 To preserve military secrecy, Shanina termed the killed and wounded "blacks" and "reds" respectively in her diary.
 Shanina kept the diary from 6 October 1944 to 24 January 1945.

-After Shanina's death, the diary, consisting of three thick notebooks, was kept by the war correspondent Pyotr Molchanov for twenty years in Kyiv.
+After Shanina's death, the diary, consisting of three thick notebooks, was kept by the war correspondent Pyotr Molchanov for twenty years in Kiev.
 An abridged version was published in the magazine Yunost in 1965, and the diary was transferred to the Regional Museum of Arkhangelsk Oblast.
 Several of Shanina's letters and some data from her sniper log have also been published.
+In 2020, the English translation of the diary by A. G. Mogan was published.